Skip to content

 export const actions = { login,register }

-Before you open http://localhost:5173/signup and create a new test user, let us define a new role called user which all new users will inherit upon creating an account.
+Before you open http://localhost:5173/signup and create a new test user, let's define a new default role called user which all new users will inherit upon creating an account.
+Within the Directus Admin App go to Settings -> Access Control -> Create new Role and name it Users.
+App Access should be enabled.

 Let's now try to register a new user for example test@example.com and password test123.
 You should see a 404 page as we do not yet have a profile page.
 Even though the actual user is created in Directus and the cookie is set, the user is not logged in.
 This is because the cookie is only saved, but not read for every request.